TLA-FLAT/FLAT/docker/flat/README.md

 ## Additional configuration ##

+### CMD to Dublin Core ###

+CMD is a very flexible metadata format and there is no generic mapping to Dublin Core.
+Fedora Commons does require Dublin Core.
+Place a
+``cmd2dc.xsl`` in /app/flat with the mapping for your CMDI files.
+(See [cmd2dc](../add-imdi-conversion-to-flat/flat/scripts/cmd2dc.xsl) for an example.)

 ### Importing metadata and resources ###

 Inside the container the /app/flat directory contains various scripts to convert and import metadata into the FLAT repository:

-- [do-1-convert.sh](flat/scripts/do-1-convert.sh): converts all IMDI metdata files found in /app/flat/src into CMD records, which will be stored in /app/flat/cmd.

-- [do-2-fox.sh](flat/scripts/do-2-fox.sh): converts the CMD records found into /app/flat/cmd into FOX files, which will be stored in /app/flat/fox.
+- [do-1-fox.sh](flat/scripts/do-1-fox.sh): converts the CMD records found into /app/flat/cmd into FOX files, which will be stored in /app/flat/fox.

-- [do-3-import.sh](flat/scripts/do-3-import.sh): imports the FOX files into Fedora Commons.
+- [do-2-import.sh](flat/scripts/do-2-import.sh): imports the FOX files into Fedora Commons.

 ## Notes ##